X-Necro-X/AniFold-Manager/README.md

 - Anime collection should follow this hierarchy for the software to work properly :
 ![Hierarchy](https://i.ibb.co/SfJxVzn/Untitled-Diagram.png)
 - Enter the path to Anime collection in the space provided (remember to put a '\\' at the end).
+- If you want the s/w to ignore a folder, rename it and add ! at the start.
+Ex- !ignore
 - If using the software for the first time, click on *Reset Folders*.
 - Now click on *Generate !ndex.txt*.
 - *Output* section will look like this: